hugo19941994/megasd-db-generator/README.md

 ## Thumbnails

-Most original thumbnails come from the [libretro-thumbnails](https://github.com/libretro-thumbnails/libretro-thumbnails) project.
-They can also be downloaded from the [libretro website](http://thumbnailpacks.libretro.com/).
+Most original thumbnails come from the [libretro-thumbnails](https://github.com/libretro-thumbnails/libretro-thumbnails) project (they can also be downloaded from the [libretro website](http://thumbnailpacks.libretro.com/)).
+Some others have been sourced from [Hidden Palace](https://hiddenpalace.org/).
 They have been resized and their color palette reduced to work with the MegaSD menu.

 ## How to run